microsoftgraph/dataconnect-solutions/solutions/Fabric Capacity Insights Pre Requisites/readme.md

 9. Go to Pipeline (Unlock SharePoint Capacity Insight) window that you already imported.

     - Select the notebook activity "Read Last Snapshot Dates" and go to the settings tab of that activity
-    - Choose "Read Last Snapshot Dates - Capacity Scenario" notebook from dropdown
+    - Choose "**Read Last Snapshot Dates - Capacity Scenario**" notebook from dropdown

     ![](Images/08.png)

     - Select the notebook activity "Merge Sites and Files To Final Table" and go to the settings tab of that activity
-    - Choose "Merge Sites and Files To Final Table - Capacity Scenario" notebook from dropdown
+    - Choose "**Merge Sites and Files To Final Table - Capacity Scenario**" notebook from dropdown

     ![](Images/09.png)